dmitribodiu/90-days-challenge/algorithms.md

 just pick the most expensive item every time.

-Sometimes all you need is an algorithm that solves the problem pretty well.
+Sometimes all you need is an algorithm that solves the problem good enough.
 And that’s where greedy algorithms shine

 `Dijkstra's` algorithm is a `greedy` algorithm.
 It always looks at the shortest path.